Personal Injury Statute of Limitations in Texas

 Every state in the United States sets statutory limits on the duration you have to file a lawsuit, and those statues of limitations vary both by state and the type of harm incurred.
 For example, the statue of limitations for a claim against an individual may vary from a claim against a government entity.
 This article helps outline the civil statute of limitations in every state in the United States.

-What If I File the Injury Lawsuit After the Deadline?
+What if I File the Injury Lawsuit After the Deadline?

 Should you file your lawsuit after the two-year window has lapsed, the court may refuse to hear that claim.
 This means you will lose a chance to get fair compensation regardless of how strong your case is.
 After you file the case, the defendant will likely file a motion to dismiss the case based on a lapsed deadline.
 The court will summarily dismiss the case.
 However, there are rare exceptions that may entitle you to extra time.
 Contact your personal injury attorney whenever you are in doubt.